Walter Reed/NCR team conducts humanitarian, readiness mission in Honduras

 |0

-This work, Walter Reed/NCR team conducts humanitarian, readiness mission in Honduras [Image 8 of 8], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Walter Reed/NCR team conducts humanitarian, readiness mission in Honduras, by Bernard Little, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.